 As with all thermal springs, the water is supposed to have natural curative properties, and is especially beneficial for sufferers of rheumatism.
 For the more energetic, there are some enjoyable, but sometimes arduous walks into the canyon, especially pleasant in the late afternoon when the shadows are long, and the heat off the rocks contrast with the cool sand.

 The improvements at Ai-Ais include a brand new restaurant and bar, serving buffet meals for breakfast, lunch and dinner, seating up to 100 visitors.
-Other facilities include a laundry and room service, secure parking and up-to-date disabled ramps into all buildings, including the rooms.
-Valuables can be locked up in the safe in the reception.
+Other facilities include laundry and room service, secure parking and up-to-date disabled ramps into all buildings, including the rooms.
+Valuables can be locked up in the safe at the reception.
 Children of all ages are welcome, but parents must supervise their youngsters at all times, especially when in and around the thermal baths / swimming pools.

 Rooms: 12 Double Rooms have river views and 24 mountain views, all situated in the Spa Complex, sitting over the indoor thermal pool.
 Walk downstairs for a swim or head to one of the treatment rooms for a body/head massage.
 The River View Rooms have an en-suite bathroom and bath, air-conditioning and a tea/coffee station and outside shower.
 The Mountain View Rooms are equipped with an en-suite bathroom and shower, air-conditioning and a tea/coffee station.